Social app for car maniacs

 Finishing the race

-- We redesigned the app in a three-month timeframe, and most importantly, within the limited budget of a sell-financed, side project.
+- We redesigned the app in a three-month timeframe, and most importantly, within the limited budget of a self-financed, side project.

 - We provided coding and new social networking features that helped build and maintain a community of 30,000 users.